Trick #5

-In prior articles, we wrote about the natural desire to prevail against perceived rivals and the potential use of game theory to understand obstacles in the current legal system as it takes families through parental separations and divorce.
-We next focused on how the legal system begins to trick people into self-defeating patterns of decision making: Trick #1 – distracting people from their life goals into thinking that legal outcomes are goals; Trick #2 – treating divorce as a zero sum game; Trick #3: the system assumes disputes and seduces parents into thinking the same; Trick #4: treating children as property.
+In review, we have pointed out how the family law system unintentionally traps people into making poor decisions and have detailed four of those traps: Trap #1 – distracting people from their life goals into thinking that legal outcomes are goals; Trap #2 – treating divorce as a zero sum game; Trap #3: the system assumes disputes and seduces parents into thinking the same; Trap #4: treating children as property.

-Trick #5 emanates from the very concept in the legal system that two sides of an issue are presented as well as possible to a neutral party, the judge, and the result is a fair decision.
+Trap #5 originates from a core concept in the legal system that two sides of an issue are presented as well as possible to a neutral party, the judge, and the result is a fair decision.
 In criminal law, the state selfishly tries to prove that the alleged criminal is at fault and should be punished while the alleged criminal tries to prove innocence.
 In contract law, each side selfishly tries to prove their position is the correct one.
 In injury cases, one side selfishly tries to prove liability and the other side selfishly tries to deny it.
 In family law, the divorcing parties selfishly try to prove that his or her position on a legal issue is the right one.
-In short, separating/divorcing parties are tricked into thinking that selfishness is the best strategy.
-Given that about 90-95% of all family law cases settle without a trial, the trick compounds the problem by introducing selfishness as the best strategy for settlement negotiations.
+In short, separating/divorcing parties are trapped into thinking that selfishness is the best strategy.
+Given that about 90-95% of all family law cases settle without a trial, the trap compounds the problem by introducing selfishness as the best strategy for settlement negotiations.
 Experience tells us that the worse divorce cases are those with pathologically selfish parties, so why have a system that promotes selfishness as a negotiating strategy?

-We have to go back to Trick #3 to understand this obstacle in family law – the assumption that divorcing spouses have a dispute.
-In selfish negotiations, this assumption becomes true: the parties each take a selfish position on some legal outcome; and, because selfish positions inevitably differ, they now have a dispute.
-However, if we view a divorce as a planning opportunity, not a dispute, parties can balance selfishness with altruism, grow the pie for both of them and satisfy both desires – to have the best outcome for themselves and for the other party.
+We have to go back to Trap #3 to understand this obstacle in family law – the assumption that divorcing spouses have a dispute.
+In selfish negotiations, this assumption becomes true: the parties each take a selfish position on some legal outcome; and, because selfish positions inevitably differ, they now have a legal dispute.
+However, if we view a divorce as a planning opportunity for dealing with a major life transition, not a dispute, parties can balance selfishness with altruism, grow the pie for both of them and satisfy both desires – to have the best outcome for themselves and for the other party.

 Leave a Reply